ABOUT

 (Berlin) Anna’s multimedia work explores the intersection of dance, performance and visual arts.
 Her video works, stage performances and interactive pieces have been shown internationally in theaters as well as galleries and alternative spaces.
 She was trained in traditional flamenco dance in Seville, Spain from 2000-2005 before moving to Berlin, where she is currently based.
 Since 2017 she has focused on creating interactive spaces, curating the durational role play performance at the Berlin Xplore Festival and offering immersive workshops in both on- and offline contexts.

->> more about Anna
+>> Learn more about Anna

 Photo: Andrea Lei